 - C. Do a combination of reading and watching (about three hours total).
-Then do the following: - (1) Make a list of at least two questions or ideas from each article or show. - (2) Discuss two of the questions or ideas with your counselor. - Choose ONE STEM field of interest from the following list.
-Complete ALL the requirements for a STEM exploration in that field.
-See separate document for the requirements.
-(If you have already completed a Venturing STEM exploration in one of these fields, please choose a different field for this award.)
+Then do the following: - (1) Make a list of at least two questions or ideas from each article or show. - (2) Discuss two of the questions or ideas with your counselor. - 2.
+Complete ONE merit badge from the following list.
+(Choose one that you have not already used toward another Nova award.)
+After completion, discuss with your counselor how the merit badge you earned uses technology.

-Automotive Maintenance Energy Rowing
+Automotive Maintenance Electricity Nuclear Science

-Aviation Farm Mechanics Small-Boat Sailing
+Aviation Energy Railroading

-Canoeing Kayaking Space Exploration
+Canoeing Farm Mechanics Small-Boat Sailing

-Cycling Motorboating Truck Transportation
+Cycling Kayaking Space Exploration

-Drafting Nuclear Science
+Drafting Motorboating Truck Transportation

-Electricity Railroading
+3. Do ALL the following.

-- 3. Do ALL the following. - A. Using the requirements from the above list of STEM explorations: - (1) Tell your counselor the energy source(s) used in these STEM explorations. - (2) Discuss the pros and cons of each energy source with your counselor. - B. Make a list of sources of energy that may be possible to use in transportation.
-(See the list earlier in this section.) - C. With your counselor: - (1) Discuss alternative sources of energy. - (2) Discuss the pros and cons of using alternative energy sources. - 4.
+- A. Using the requirements from the above list of merit badges: - (1) Tell your counselor the energy source(s) used in these merit badges. - (2) Discuss the pros and cons of each energy source with your counselor. - B. Make a list of sources of energy that may be possible to use in transportation. - C. With your counselor: - (1) Discuss alternative sources of energy. - (2) Discuss the pros and cons of using alternative energy sources. - 4.
 Design and build a working model vehicle (not from a kit). - A. Make drawings and specifications of your model vehicle before you begin to build. - B. Include one of the following energy sources to power your vehicle (do not use gasoline or other combustible fuel source): solar power, wind power, or battery power. - C. Test your model.
 Then answer the following questions: - (1) How well did it perform? - (2) Did it move as well as you thought it would? - (3) Did you encounter problems?
 How can these problems be corrected? - D. Discuss with your counselor: - (1) Any difficulties you encountered in designing and building your model - (2) Why you chose a particular energy source - (3) Whether your model met your specifications - (4) How you would modify your design to make it better - 5.
 Discuss with your counselor how technology affects your everyday life.